 0%

 Kiva doesn't have a minimum credit score requirement, which makes it a good choice for business owners who may be on the lower end of fair credit.
-It also doesn't have any fees, but you will need to have a sizable social network to make the most out of its crowdfunding system.
+It also doesn't charge interest or fees.
+But you will need a sizable social network to make the most out of its crowdfunding system.
 Because of this, it may take over a month to raise your loan funds.

 Pros